Last Updated: April 30, 2024

 Assassination

-After his death, it was challenging to find a cemetery willing to accept Oswald's remains, though the Rose Hill Cemetery in Fort Worth, Texas eventually agreed.
+After his death, it was challenging to find a cemetery willing to accept Oswald's remains, though the Rose Hill Cemetery in Fort Worth, Texas, eventually agreed.
 In the late 1970s, a claim surfaced that a look-alike Russian agent had actually been buried in the place of Oswald.
-The body was exhumed and it was confirmed by dental records that it was in fact Oswald.
+The body was exhumed, and dental records confirmed that it was, in fact, Oswald.
 The remains were buried in a new coffin because of water damage to the original.
 In 2010, the funeral home responsible for the original coffin held a private auction during which the coffin sold to an anonymous bidder for almost $88,000.
 However, Oswald's brother successfully sued the funeral home to reclaim the coffin.

 The assassination of JFK still inspires many conspiracy theories today, as a large number of Americans do not fully believe the official version of events that investigators have produced.